JackAgren/drone_cones_project/low level design/frontend-design.md

   * Item Name (from inventory database)
   * Item Type (from inventory database)
   * Sales Price (from menu database)
+* Given an item ID to remove:
+  * Request deletion of menu item in menu item database.
+  * Request deletion of corresponding inventory item.
+* Given an item ID to edit:
+  * Request modification of menu item sales price.
+* Given an item name, item tpye, cost per unit, and sales price,
+  * Request insertion of corresponding inventory item in inventory database.
+  * Request insertion of menu item in menu item database.

 * Stock Status is *dervied* from whether or not quantity (from inventory database) is or is not 0.